1988 American League Championship Series

-The 1988 American League Championship Series was a best-of-seven series that pitted the East Division champion Boston Red Sox against the West Division champion Oakland Athletics.
+The 1988 American League Championship Series was a best-of-seven semifinal series in Major League Baseball's 1988 postseason that pitted the East Division champion Boston Red Sox against the West Division champion Oakland Athletics.
 It was the second meeting between the two in ALCS play.
 The Athletics swept the Series four games to none and lost to the Los Angeles Dodgers in the 1988 World Series.